 What to do if there are no matching transactions

-If you categorize a transaction as Transfer to/from Bank, Credit Card, or Loan, you may not be given the option to “match” a transaction.
-But that’s ok!
-On these occasions, Wave can take care of this for you.
-A few reasons for not being given the option to match a transaction include:
+If you categorize a transaction as Transfer to/from Bank, Credit Card, or Loan, you may not be given the option to match with a transaction.
+A few possible reasons for not being given the option to match with a transaction are:

-Because a transfer in Wave can not exist without both sides of the transfer being recorded, so Wave automatically creates the other transaction for you, with the description Created Transfer.
+A transfer in Wave cannot exist without both sides of the transfer being recorded, so Wave automatically creates the other transaction for you, with the description Created Transfer.
 This occurs when you save a transaction categorized as Transfer to/from Bank, Credit Card, or Loan, without selecting a matching transaction.
-This transaction will be recorded on the same date as the transaction you categorized as Transfer to/from Bank, Credit Card, or Loan with the account being set to the account you selected in the Account menu.
+This transaction will be recorded on the same date as the transaction you categorized as Transfer to/from Bank, Credit Card, or Loan, with the account being set to the account you selected in the Account dropdown.

 Examples of transactions which don’t require a transfer

-Sometimes you may have just one side of a transfer to record.
-If you are moving funds from one account in Wave to an account that doesn’t exist in Wave (for example a personal account) you don’t need to record this as a transfer.
-When this occurs, you can use the category Personal Expense/Withdrawal and then select the most suitable equity account (for example Owner Investment/Drawings).
+Sometimes you may have only one side of a transfer to record.
+If you are moving funds from one account in Wave, to an account that doesn’t exist in Wave, for example, a personal account, you don’t need to record this as a transfer.
+When this occurs, you can use the category Personal Expense/Withdrawal and then select the most suitable equity account, for example, Owner Investment/Drawings.

-If you are making a payment to a vendor, this wouldn’t be categorized as a transfer either, as this would be categorized as an Expense.
+If you are making a payment to a vendor, this wouldn’t be categorized as a transfer either.
+This would be categorized as an Expense.

-We highly recommend checking in with an accountant if you’re unsure on which category works best for your business when entering your transactions.
+We highly recommend checking in with an accountant if you’re unsure of which category works best for your business when entering your transactions.
 Suggesting specific categories is beyond the scope that Wave can advise on.